-- Take That: Like any internet reviewer, he likes to use this quite a lot.
+- Take That!: Like any internet reviewer, he liked to use this quite a lot.

-- He compares Van Halen with Sammy Hagar to being a sequel In Name Only.
+- He compared Van Halen with Sammy Hagar to being a sequel In Name Only.
 Cue the infamous "OH MY GOOOOOOOOOOOOOOOD" from Troll 2.

-- After calling Michael Anthony one of the few truly charismatic bass players in rock & roll, we cut to a picture of Kip Winger being pushed aside for a picture of Michael Anthony.
+- After he called Michael Anthony one of the few truly charismatic bass players in rock & roll, we cut to a picture of Kip Winger being pushed aside for a picture of Michael Anthony.

-- Describes the opening riff to Aerosmith's "Legendary Child", which he calls the "cheesiest thing I've ever hear", as something which belongs in a Sonic the Hedgehog title screen.
+- Described the opening riff to Aerosmith's "Legendary Child", which he calls the "cheesiest thing I've ever hear", as something which belongs in a Sonic the Hedgehog title screen.

 - Two when talking about Aerosmith's "We All Fall Down".
 The first stating that Coldplay would be embarrassed to release "something as creatively bankrupt" as that song and the second being that it sounds like the music that plays over The CW trailers.